Christian Karl August Ludwig von Massenbach

 In 1805 came threats of the war with Napoleon which Massenbach had strongly opposed.
 He was made quartermaster-general (chief of staff) to Prince Hohenlohe, over whom he soon obtained a fatal ascendancy.
 War was averted for a moment by the result of the Battle of Austerlitz, but it broke out in earnest in October 1806.
 Massenbach's influence clouded all the Prussian operations.

 The afternoon before the crushing Prussian defeat at the Battle of Jena, Massenbach convinced Hohenlohe not to drive Louis Gabriel Suchet's division off the height to the west of Jena, which should have been an easy thing to do for the 38,000 available troops.
 Consequently, Napoleon was able to mass a large force on the key height the night before the 14 October battle.
 At the Battle of Prenzlau on 28 October, Massenbach was completely fooled by French claims that the Prussians were surrounded by overwhelming numbers.
 He bore a heavy responsibility for convincing Prince Hohenlohe to capitulate, when escape was still possible.

 Even suggestions of disloyalty were not wanting; an attempt to try him by court-martial was only frustrated by Prince Hohenlohe's action in taking upon himself, as commander-in-chief, the whole responsibility for Massenbach's actions.
 Massenbach then retired to his estate in the Grand Duchy of Posen, and occupied himself in writing pamphlets, memoirs, and so forth.
 When his estates passed into the grand duchy of Warsaw, he chose to remain a Prussian subject, and on the outbreak of the war of liberation he asked in vain for a post on the Prussian staff.
 After the fall of Napoleon he took part in Württemberg politics, was expelled from Stuttgart and Heidelberg, and soon afterwards arrested at Frankfurt-on-the-Main, delivered over to the Prussian authorities and condemned to fourteen years fortress imprisonment for his alleged publication of state secrets in his memoirs.
 He was kept in prison till 1826, when Frederick William III, having recovered from an accident, pardoned those whom he considered to have wronged him most deeply.
-He died at his estate of Bialokoscz, Posen.
+He died at his estate of Białokosz in the Prussian Partition of Poland.

 The obituary in Neuer Nekrolog der Deutschen, pt. ii.
 (Ilmenau, 1827) is founded on a memoir (Der Oberst C. v.
 Massenbach) which was published at the beginning of his imprisonment.